 The accounting policies adopted are consistent with those of the previous financial year.
-Accounting Standards applicable from 1 July 2018 had no affect on the accounting policies of the union for the current or previous period.
+Accounting Standards applicable from 1 July 2019 have no affect on the accounting policies of the union for the current or previous period.

-j) New Accounting Standards for Application in Future Periods
+k) New Accounting Standards for Application in Future Periods

-Australian Accounting Standards that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Union for the annual reporting period ended 30 June 2019.
-The Union has not yet assessed the impact of these new or amended Accounting Standards or Interpretations.
+Australian Accounting Standards that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Union for the annual reporting period ended 30 June 2020.
+The Union has complied with the following accounting standards that became mandatory in the 2020 financial year, AASB16 Leases, AASB15 Revenue from Contracts with Customers and AASB1058 Income of Not-for-profit Entities.